pingali/dgit/docs/config.rst

     - includes : list of patterns that should be used to include files
     - excludes : list of patterns that should be used to exclude files
         - Example: .git

 - import : Transformations that must be performed while importing files from the local directory into the dataset.
     - directory-mapping: dictionary with local: repo directory mapping

+- validate : List of validations that must be performed.
+This is a dictionary of <validator-name>: <parameters>.
+Possible parameters include:
+    - Files: List of patterns of source files on which the validation must be performed
+    - Rules: List of patterns that specify rules files with validation parameters

+- metadata-management: This specifies what should be shared with the metadata server.
+    - servers: List of domain names to post the metadata
+    - code-history: git commit information for specified files from the code repository

+    - include-preview: List of files/patterns and number of bytes that must be included
+    - include-validation: Validate and share the results
+    - include-dependencies: Include information on dependent repositories
+    - include-schema: For csvs and tsvs, detect the schema and share
+    - include-tab-diffs: For csv/tsvs, do an intelligent diff to figure out schema and record changes.
+    - include-platform: Include the os/system information

 Execution
 ~~~~~~~~~